Eduardo Nava (tennis)

 Eduardo Nava (born March 11, 1997) is an American tennis player.

-Nava has a career high ATP singles ranking of No. 792 achieved on August 15, 2022.
-He also has a career high ATP doubles ranking of No. 670 achieved on July 3, 2023.
+Nava has a career high ATP singles ranking of No. 792 achieved on August 15, 2022 and a career high ATP doubles ranking of No. 670 achieved on July 3, 2023.

 Nava made his ATP main draw debut at the 2021 Winston-Salem Open after entering the singles main draw as a lucky loser.
 He lost to Thiago Monteiro 5–7, 1–6.

 Nava played college tennis at TCU and Wake Forest University.

 Nava comes from a family of athletes.
 He is the son of sprinter Eduardo Nava and tennis player Xóchitl Escobedo.
 His brother, Emilio Nava, and cousin, Ernesto Escobedo are both professional tennis players.